-- show your case title - show your Business Reference Number and Location Code Number - be produced on an up-to-date LPIS or Ordnance Survey map - be at an appropriate scale to show a reasonable level of detail for the types of operations you propose to carry out: for example 1:5000 to 1:10,000 can be suitable for arable parcels while a smaller scale for extensive moorland.
-But if there is any localised management which cannot be shown clearly on your main maps, you should include additional maps at larger scale for those locations. - have the scale clearly marked on the map - show where North is - not have any map detail hidden by folds, labels or marks
+- show your case title - show your Business Reference Number and Location Code Number - be produced on an up-to-date LPIS or Ordnance Survey map - be at an appropriate scale to show a reasonable level of detail for the types of operations you propose to carry out: for example 1:5000 to 1:10,000 can be suitable for arable parcels while a smaller scale may be more suitable for extensive moorland.
+But if there is any localised management which cannot be shown clearly on your main maps, you should include additional maps at larger scale for those locations. - not have any map detail hidden by folds, labels or marks

-- have the Ordnance Survey grid reference of the centre of your application area marked or you must ensure that the individual grid lines are correctly numbered - ensure the map legend is easy to read without having to zoom in excessively.
+- provide an Ordnance Survey grid reference for your application area or else you ensure that the individual grid lines are correctly numbered - ensure the map legend is easy to read without having to zoom in.